cyeezy08/CheatPoint/README.md

-# FormAI – Auto-Fill Any Form Using AI
+# CheatPoint – Auto-Fill Any Form Using AI

-FormAI is a Chrome extension that automatically fills out forms on any webpage (Google Forms, surveys, sign-ups) using AI via OpenRouter's free models.
+CheatPoint is a Chrome extension that automatically fills out forms on any webpage (Google Forms, surveys, sign-ups) using AI via OpenRouter's free models.

 Built to save time and make repetitive form-filling easy, while letting you customize the AI context for personalized answers.